bojunliu0818/ts-dart-public/README.md

 torch == 1.13.1
 tqdm == 4.66.1
 ```
-The required python packages with the latest versions will be automatically installed if they are not already present in your local Python environment.
+The required python packages with the latest versions will be automatically installed if these python packages are not already present in your local Python environment.

 ## Installation from sources